Val Gardena Ski Holidays

 Skiing in Val Gardena

 The skiing across Val Gardena ski resort is some of the best to be found in Italy and is well suited to intermediate skiers, although there are options to be enjoyed by beginners and experts too.
-Whatever your level, the Sellaronda and the huge area covered by Dolomiti Superski certainly has something to offer everyone in your party.
+Whatever your level, the Sella Ronda and the huge area covered by Dolomiti Superski certainly has something to offer everyone in your party.
 The Dolomiti Superski authorities ensure that the slopes are well-groomed and maintained at the highest quality possible.

 Ski Schools in Val Gardena